nataliamadridb/281-Assignments/Week 4/Idea 2_NMB.md

 - Auclert, A., Bardóczy, Z., Rognlie, M., & Straub, L. (2021). *Using the Sequence-Space Jacobian to Solve and Estimate Heterogeneous-Agent Models*.
 Econometrica, 89(5), 2375–2408.
 - Berger, D., Milbradt, K., Tourre, F., & Vavra, J. (2021). *Mortgage Prepayment and Path-Dependent Effects of Monetary Policy*.
 American Economic Review, 111(9), 2829–2878.
-- Coibion, O., & Gorodnichenko, Y. (2015). *Information Rigidity and the Expectations Formation Process: A Simple Framework and New Facts*.
-American Economic Review, 105(8), 2644–2678.
 - McKay, A., & Wieland, J. (2021). *Lumpy Durable Consumption Demand and the Limited Ammunition of Monetary Policy*.
 Econometrica, 89(3), 1115–1157.